elmahio/documentation/docs/using-the-rest-api.md

 }
 ```

 For simplicity, the response has been simplified by not showing all of the results.
-The important thing to notice here, is the list of `messages` and the `total` count. `messages` contain 15 messages, which is the default page size in the search endpoint.
+The important thing to notice here is the list of `messages` and the `total` count. `messages` contain 15 messages, which is the default page size in the search endpoint.
 To increase the number of returned messages, set the `pagesize` parameter in the URL (max 100 messages per request).
-The `total` count tells you, if there are more messages matching your search.
+The `total` count tells you if more messages are matchinging your search.
 To select messages from the next page, use the `pageindex` parameter.

 Returning all messages may be fine, but being able to search by terms is even more fun.
-To search, use the `query`, `from` and `to` parameters as shown here:
+To search, use the `query`, `from`, and `to` parameters as shown here:

 ```bash
 GET https://api.elmah.io/v3/messages/LOG_ID?query=another